 What are the risks of having a frequent flyer credit card?

 Frequent flyer credit cards have their perks, but these are the traps you should watch out for:

 - High annual fee.
 Many frequent flyer credit cards come with an annual fee that can add up to around €100.
 You need to make sure that the yearly value of the reward and extra perks of the card can outweigh these fees.

 - Promotional offers and spend requirements.
 You usually need to spend a specific amount in a set period to take advantage of bonus points offers.
 Before you’re enticed by the idea of thousands of bonus points, make sure that these spend requirements aligns with your budget and that you can still afford to pay it off in full.

 - Higher interest rates.
-Frequent flyer credit cards usually have high purchase interest rates between 17% and 25%, so they are best suited to cardholders who can pay off their balance in full each month.
+Frequent flyer credit cards usually have higher purchase interest rates than standard credit cards, so they are best suited to cardholders who can pay off their balance in full each month.
 Otherwise, the interest you’ll collect could easily outweigh the value of the rewards.